-This agreement covers most of the areas in the jurisdictions of Carrboro and Chapel Hill, Hillsborough and Mebane (Orange County portion) that are located within the designated gravity waste watershed service area for treatment plants in Hillsborough and Chapel Hill.
+This agreement covers most of the areas in the jurisdictions of Carrboro and Chapel Hill, Hillsborough and Mebane (Orange County portion) that are located within the designated gravity wastewatershed service area for treatment plants in Hillsborough and Chapel Hill.
 For the southern portion of the county, the area is delineated by the gravity service area of the Mason Farm Wastewater Treatment Plant, excluding those areas located within the University Lake drinking water supply watershed.
 Known qualified census tracts in the vicinity are located within portions of the service area in Carrboro and Chapel Hill.
 The agreement establishes geographical areas where water and sewer services will and will not be available.
 Additional research would be needed to evaluate the service boundary delineation and whether it is or has been exclusionary or has caused racially disparate outcomes.

 Who is or will experience community burden?
 With the provision of water and wastewater services in a new area, mandating connection to utilities when needed in relation to changes in use, may pose a burden on property owners.
 Changes from onsite systems to OWASA services adds additional costs for modifying existing homes' plumbing to connect to the utility provider's water and wastewater systems and brings about ongoing monthly expenses proportionate to the services provided and relies on a large system separate from individual decisions and responsibilities.
-Property owners will determine when they connect to the systems, unless new development standards for certain types of development require this to occur.
-All system users will be affected by increased costs to add infrastructure to support new or expanded service areas as these costs must be charged uniformly to ratepayers.
-Expanding the service area could affect access to water and wastewater services for other areas of the system when it approaches the limits of its capacity.
-Projections currently show available capacity.
+All system users will be affected by increased costs to add infrastructure to support new or expanded service areas.
+Expanding the service area could affect access to water and wastewater services in the system when it approaches the limits of its capacity.